 Logistics is the management of the flow of goods between the point of origin and the point of consumption in order to meet some requirements. – Wikipedia

 When we look at the successful Online Fashion brands, as fascinating as they may look from the outside, there is an extremely complex supply chain running these businesses.
 To give you an idea, let’s think about a hypothetical order life cycle.
 Let’s say you’re in NYC and you bought a dress online that’s manufactured by a plant in China:

-- Dress is manufactured in a factory in Shenzhen, South China
+- The dress is manufactured in a factory in Shenzhen, South China

 - It’s packed and put on a truck

-- Truck is taken to a container at the Shenzhen Port
+- The truck is taken to a container at the Shenzhen Port

 - Then this dress makes it to the Port of Long Beach, United States